ibm-cloud-docs/Cloudant/query/pagination-bookmarks.md

   // { docs: [ ... ], bookmark: '...' }
 ```

-We feed the bookmark from the first response into the second request for the next page of results:
+You feed the bookmark from the first response into the second request for the next page of results:

 ```js
   const q = {